cristinawithout/ember-cli-data-factory-guy/README.md

 ember-cli-data-factory-guy
 ===========

+*NOTICE*

+ember-data-factory-guy is now an ember addon, so this package is deprecated.
+To install ember-data-factory-guy as an addon check the documentation: [FactoryGuy installation instructions](https://github.com/danielspaniel/ember-data-factory-guy#Installation).

 ## About

 ember-cli-data-factory-guy is a wrapper around ember-data-factory-guy for ember-cli.

 ## Install